KochkinAnna/crm_programming_school/README.md

 - The form include functionality to add a new group directly from the form (the group name must be unique).
 - Performed validation.

-The available statuses (Status) are:

-- In Work
-- New
-- Aggre
-- Disaggre
-- Dubbing

-The available courses are:

-- FS
-- QACX
-- JCX
-- JSCX
-- FE
-- PCX

-The available course types are:

-- pro
-- minimal
-- premium
-- incubator
-- vip

-The available course formats are:

-- static
-- online

 ----
 ## Postman help